pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 # Creating a Table

-Below, we'll create a new table using <code>mysql-connector</code>, and then prove that it shows up regardless of the method of querying.
+Below, we'll create a new table using <code>mysql-connector</code>, and then prove that it shows up with either method of querying.

 ```sql
 %%sql